Covid 19 coronavirus: What will New Zealand life look like post-lockdown?

 As New Zealanders continue to adjust to the lockdown, they face at least 23 more days of house-bound life and at least another week before any signs emerge to suggest that the lockdown is working.

 If the lockdown is successful, Covid-19 will be essentially eradicated from New Zealand communities, meaning the alert system level can be eased.
+Locals and even national arts, sports and community events could come alive again.

 If not, the lockdown will likely be extended and the Government might consider other ways to limit the spread of Covid-19.

 Either way, the borders are likely to remain closed to non-New Zealanders for the foreseeable future because any overseas arrival could trigger a new outbreak.